Hkattelu/Hkattelu.github.io/README.md

 You can visit at [https://hkattelu.com](https://hkattelu.com).

 * The main page was handcrafted by me
-* The blog is built using hugo with the [digio theme](https://github.com/danapixels/digio-theme).
+* The blog is built using hugo with the [digio theme](https://github.com/danapixels/digio-theme)

+---

+### 🎮 Easter Egg
+There's a hidden game on the site.
+Try entering the Konami code: **↑ ↑ ↓ ↓ ← → ← → B A**